CruxConnect/crux-docs/_organization/get_notification_settings.md

   {: title="Response" }

 ---
 Get all the current Notification Settings specific to your user account.
 This returns the organization uuid, notification name, notification domain, notification type, annd more.
-Providing your username and password is optional as you can send your authorization token to receive this information.

 ### Response Parameters: